 In order to participate in the Advent Wreath Crochet Along you have to follow these guidelines:

-- get your materials that are listed below
+- gather or purchase the materials that are listed below

-- make the parts as they are released according to the schedule below (you can work in your own pace, but you will have more fun staying on schedule)
+- crochet the parts as they are released according to the schedule below (you can work in your own pace, but you will have more fun staying on schedule)

-- show of you beautiful WIPS and final images by posting into my Facebook Crochet Group
+- show off you beautiful WIPS and final images by posting into my Facebook Crochet Group

 - simply have fun making your own Advent Wreath